-Object Object 3: Sustain Diverse Arts Programs and Festivals ive 3.1: Maintain and grow diverse special events ive 3.2: Mobilize event partners and volunteers ive 3.3: Support a thriving Uptown Arts District "Beyond ach" TIME HORIZON COMMUNITY PARTNERS ONE TIME BUDGET New OPERATIONAL BUDGET 3.1.1 Seek out partnerships to increase the number and variety of children and youth-oriented arts programs offered in the community and in more diverse locations.
-2023- ongoing SAS 0 In-house 3.1.2 Create a large, annual, inclusive White Rock Arts Festival (e.g., International Artist Day, Culture Days) to engage the community 2024-2025 SAS, Culture Days 0 \$35,000 3.1.3 Research and develop a business plan for a winter film festival to promote local industry and engage the community 2025-2025 SAS, BIA, CreativeBC \$10,000 In-house 3.2.1 Optimize the volunteers interested in A level City Events and use an event planning canvas tool to build engagement and capabilities of volunteers.
+Goal 3: Sustain Diverse Arts Programs and Festivals Objective 3.1: Maintain and grow diverse special events Objective 3.2: Mobilize event partners and volunteers Objective 3.3: Support a thriving Uptown Arts District "Beyond the Beach" TIME HORIZON COMMUNITY PARTNERS ONE TIME BUDGET New OPERATIONAL BUDGET 3.1.1 3.1.1 Seek out partnerships to increase the number and variety of children and youth-oriented arts programs offered in the community and in more diverse locations.
+SAS 0 In-house 3.1.2 Create a large, annual, inclusive White Rock Arts Festival (e.g., International Artist Day, Culture Days) to engage the community 2024-2025 SAS, Culture Days 0 \$35,000 3.1.3 Research and develop a business plan for a winter film SAS, BIA, CreativeBC \$10,000 In-house 3.2.1 Optimize the volunteers interested in A level City Events and use an event planning canvas tool to build engagement and capabilities of volunteers.
 2021- ongoing Various 0 In-house 3.2.2 Explore with Semiahmoo First Nation more cultural events at Semiahmoo Park to enrich our relationship 2022 - ongoing SFN 0 In-house 3.2.3 Implement volunteer management software, policies and processes to realize efficiencies.
 2021-2022 2021 Budget In-house 3.3.1 Scope a project plan to establish a cultural arts district (cultural corridor) along Johnston Road to get people to see "beyond the beach" (clustering of creative business and animated activity, public art, buskers, etc.) including integrating with Public Art, planning to achieve meaningful placemaking 2022 BIA, WRSSCC, PAAC, City Planners, Developers 0 In-house 3.3.2 Create art banners every second year to enhance the vibrancy of the Uptown District.
 2022 - biannually ongoing PAAC 0 \$13,000 3.3.4 Talk to Farmers Market & Miramar & Saltaire Management about adding arts activities to enhance the vibrancy of the Uptown District.
 2022 - 2022 WRFM, Strata 0 In-house